What works? What doesn’t?

 Should I use whitening toothpaste?
 (No)

-Very few dentists recommend any type of whitening toothpaste as they very little effect.
+The best dentist in Philadelphia will not recommend any type of whitening toothpaste as they very little effect.
 If rubbed harder on teeth, it can be damaging and no effect.

 Should I use whitening strips?